taurit/Taurit.TodoistTools.CalendarProxy/README.md

 ## The goal of the project

-Calendar Filter gives you some control over calendars subscribed from a 3rd-party services.
+Calendar Filter gives you some control over calendars subscribed from third-party services.

 It allows you to **filter out the events that you don't want to see** and **declutter the view of your daily agenda** in the calendar software or service you use.